 There are three different types of breakpoints: standard, conditional, and error.
 To add a standard breakpoint in the Editor, click the breakpoint alley at an executable line where you want to set the breakpoint.
 The breakpoint alley is the narrow column on the left side of the Editor, to the right of the line number.
 Executable lines are indicated by a dash ( — ) in the breakpoint alley.
 For example, click the breakpoint alley next to line 2 in the code below to add a breakpoint at that line.

-If an executable statement spans multiple lines, you can set a breakpoint at each line in that statement, even though the additional lines do not have a - (dash) in the breakpoint alley.
-For example, in this code:
+If an executable statement spans multiple lines, you can set a breakpoint at each line in that statement, even though the additional lines do not have a — (dash) in the breakpoint alley.
+For example, in this code. you can set a breakpoint at all four lines:

 After setting breakpoints, run the file from the Command Window or the Editor.
 Running the file produces these results: